-There are a few compelling reasons to turn to Google Data Studio for your agency’s campaign reporting.
+There are a few compelling reasons to turn to Google Data Studio (now Looker Studio) for your agency’s campaign reporting.
 First – it’s free.
 That can be a clear advantage in many situations, although “free” can come with opportunity costs and limitations (more on this later).

 Additionally, for agencies using Google’s larger ecosystem to generate and store data, Google Data Studio offers a clean and direct path to ingesting that information for quick reporting.
 The platform also isn’t too hard to use – once you get the hang of it.

 So, does all of this mean that you should try Google Data Studio first, before looking at other paid solutions?
 Perhaps not, all things considered.
 Let’s explore several different use cases for Google Data Studio, and dig into why it may or may not be the best fit for your client reporting needs.

 In addition to the above benefits of using Google Data Studio, there are a few others that might make this business intelligence tool an adequate reporting solution for your agency in the short term.

 For young or startup agencies, you obviously can’t beat the price.
 Google Data Studio enables you to analyze data from some of the most common sources out there, such as Google Analytics metrics and Google Ads performance data, to visualize your results in client reports.
 This can be an asset at an early stage for your agency.